The Guides to Visit Little Japan Saigon

 Japanese Town in Saigon | @hana_byo

-In addition to being business stores and restaurants, it is also home to 300 Japanese households.
-Therefore, it still retains many typical cultural features, such as clean, civilized, and not noisy.
+In addition to business stores and restaurants, it is also home to 300 Japanese households.
+Therefore, it still retains many typical cultural features, such as being clean, civilized, and not noisy.

 Visit the Japanese restaurants in Saigon